 - a.
 Carports are intended for parking vehicles and propelled or self-propelled devices for the assistance of handicapped persons. - b.
+Since carports comprise a large portion of the visible front of most properties, they should satisfy a community aesthetic as well as a functional need, by providing a clean and uncluttered appearance for the property. - c.
 Bicycles / E-Bikes / Recumbent Bike - 1.
-No more than two bicycles, e-bikes, or combination thereof shall be parked inside a carport.
-Due to size only one recumbent bike. - 2.
-Tricycles of any size, scooters of any size, and skateboards, whether motorized or no-motorized, may not be parked in a VM III carport. - 3.
-Bicycles/e-bikes/recumbent bike can only be stored on the front carport wall in front of parked vehicle. - 4.
+No more than two bicycles/e-bikes/recumbent bikes or combination thereof shall be parked inside a carport.
+Due to size, only one recumbent bike. - 2.
+Tricycles of any size, scooters of any size, and skateboards, whether motorized or no-motorized, may not be parked in a carport.

+- 3. Bicycles/e-bikes/recumbent bikes can only be stored on the front carport wall in front of parked vehicle. - 4.
 No screens or wall may be installed or constructed on the back carport wall. - 5.
 Refer to photo at the end of these Rules for exact placement. - 6.
 The security of bicycles or any item stored in carports is solely the responsibility of the homeowner.
-Neither the VM III board of directors nor its full membership shall be liable for the theft of any item. - c.
+Neither the VM III board of directors no its full membership shall be liable for the theft of any item. - d.
 Carports should not be decorated as rooms; however, a reasonable amount of wall-hung art is acceptable.
 Nothing other than vehicles or bicycles/e-bikes/recumbent bike as outlined above may be placed on the floor of a carport.
 That portion of the carport that extends from the stoop under the front door to the front of the building is a walkway, and, in addition, that portion of the carport that is immediately in front of and two feet adjacent to the utility room door with a depth of two feet (only in those units where the front door is at the front of the carport) is a walkway, and each may be decorated in a manner that does not obstruct its function.
-The depiction of the walkways for the carport configurations is attached at the end of these Rules as Carport Walkway Configuration (p.
-24).
-The allowed bicycle location is shown in the picture on p.
-25. - d.
-Carport Walkway Configuration #1, #2, bicycles/e-bikes photo #3. - e.
+At the end of these Rules is a depiction of carport walkway configurations and allowed bicycle location. - e.
 Carports should be free of garbage receptacles and stored items.
-(CC&Rs 4) - f.
+(CC&Rs 4), except in the case of a Board-approved Bin Storage Cabinet discussed below. - f.
 Carports should be free of garbage.
 (City of Scottsdale Code, Art.
 III, Sec.
-18-9, a, 1)
+18-9, a, 1) - g.

-- g.
 Carports should be clean and free of oil stains. - h.
 Laundry may not be hung in the carport or walkway at any time.